A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Conclusion

 In this study, a reactor network modeling framework for liquid-fueled combustors was introduced.
 The proposed approach incorporates simplified models for spray breakup, droplet heating, and evaporation into the conventional reactor network methodology.
 Validation was performed on a liquid-fueled can gas turbine combustor.
 Parametric studies were conducted by varying inlet air temperature and fuel flow rate.
-Analysis of the results showed that the proposed liquid-fueled reactor network (LFRN), compared to a standard gaseous-fueled reactor network (GFRN), provided substantially better agreement with CFD predictions for outlet temperature and \ce{NOx} emissions.
-A sensitivity study on the number of reactors demonstrated improved agreement with CFD as the number of clusters increased.
-An analysis of the computational resources consumed showed a required time of $\mathcal{O}(1$–$10)$~s on a single CPU core, significantly lower than CFD compute requirements.
+Analysis of the results showed that the proposed liquid-fueled reactor network (LFRN), compared to a standard gaseous-fueled reactor network (GFRN), provided substantially better agreement with CFD predictions for outlet temperature and \ce{{NO\textsubscript{x}}} emissions.
+A sensitivity study on the number of reactors demonstrated improved agreement with CFD as the number of clusters increased, but with diminishing benefits beyond 9 clusters.
+An analysis of the computational resources consumed showed a required time of $\mathcal{O}(10)$~s on a single CPU core, significantly lower than CFD compute requirements.
 As expected for a reduced-order model, the solution is valid only within a certain range of operating conditions.
-Nevertheless, this does not diminish the utility of the tool, since its purpose is not to replace CFD in the design process, but to complement it.
+Nevertheless, this does not diminish its utility as a modeling tool, since its purpose is not to replace CFD in the design process, but to complement it.
 The LFRN can be calibrated against CFD results at selected operating points and then used to efficiently explore the proximal design space, reserving full-order CFD only for high-uncertainty regions.
 This strategy can enable shortened design cycles and more efficient use of computational resources.

-Overall, the LFRN offers a computationally efficient pathway for combustor analysis and optimization, bridging the gap between detailed CFD simulations and practical design tools.
-This capability provides a foundation for accelerating combustor design cycles and advancing computationally efficient tools for next-generation gas turbine development.
+Although the proposed approach improves accuracy relative to conventional gaseous-fueled reactor networks, the current formulation has several limitations that provide directions for future development.
+The present formulation does not explicitly model droplet dynamics, including the coupled evolution of droplet position and velocity.
+Instead, spray locations are inferred from CFD data.
+In addition, the current implementation employs representative droplet sizes to characterize the spray.
+Future work will explore the incorporation of droplet size distributions, such as the Rosin-Rammler distribution \cite{rosinrammler1933}, as well as the development of more advanced spray models that account for droplet dynamics, including drag-induced transport and other relevant momentum-exchange processes.
+These enhancements are expected to further improve the predictive capability and generality of the proposed framework.